ARM-software/abi-aa/aapcs64/aapcs64.rst

 The first eight registers, v0-v7, are used to pass argument values into a subroutine and to return result values from a function.
 They may also be used to hold intermediate values within a routine (but, in general, only between subroutine calls).

-Registers v8-v15 are `Callee-saved`_ and the remaining registers (v0-v7, v16-v31) are `Callee-saved`_.
+Registers v8-v15 are `Callee-saved`_ and the remaining registers (v0-v7, v16-v31) are `Caller-saved`_.
 Additionally, only the bottom 64 bits of each value stored in v8-v15 need to be `Callee-saved`_ [#aapcs64-f7]_; it is the responsibility of the caller to preserve larger values.

 The FPSR is a status register that holds the cumulative exception bits of the floating-point unit.
 It contains the fields IDC, IXC, UFC, OFC, DZC, IOC and QC.
 These fields are not preserved across a public interface and may have any value on entry to a subroutine.